waildjeha/signal_project/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

+### UML Models
+The UML models for the Cardiovascular Health Monitoring System can be found in the [uml_models](./uml_models) directory.
+This includes class diagrams for the Alert Generation System, Data Storage System, Patient Identification System, and Data Access Layer, a state diagram and a sequence diagram for the Alert Generation System.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.